-- Review guidance to ensure clarity for registrants and others and consult on any significant proposed changes. - Offer information and support to Private Offices of Ministers and Permanent Secretaries (and equivalents) to aid their understanding of the statutory obligations on consultant lobbyists they engage with.
-This action will be post-election and following post legislative scrutiny changes. - Provide information to other stakeholders as necessary.
+- Review guidance to ensure clarity for registrants and others and consult on any significant proposed changes. - Offer information and support to Private Offices of Ministers and Permanent Secretaries (and equivalents) to aid their understanding of the statutory obligations on consultant lobbyists they engage with. - Provide information to other stakeholders as necessary.